Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/shell.sh.md

 ```

 #### Pipe stdin to temp file
-- Returns the name of the temp file
+- Directs all data from stdin to a temporary file and returns the name of the file

->Usage: echo abc | shell-stdin-to-temp-file
+>**Usage**: echo abc | shell-stdin-to-temp-file

 ```shell
 shell-stdin-to-temp-file() {